cywf/sentinel-project/README.md

 ### **Timeline**

+- [Week-1]() 1: Review and finalize marketing and sales proposals and documents
+- [Week-2]() 2: Train team on using marketing and sales tools and platforms
+- [Week-3]() 3: Launch marketing campaigns targeting potential clients
+- [Week-4]() 4: Follow up with leads and schedule sales calls or meetings
+- [Week-5]() 5: Close deals and sign contracts with clients
+- [Week-6]() 6: Implement onboarding process for new clients
+- [Week-7]() 7: Gather and analyze feedback from end users on product and service
+- [Week-8]() 8: Identify areas for improvement based on end user feedback
+- [Week-9]() 9: Implement updates and improvements based on end user feedback
+- [Week-10]() 10: Monitor and track success of marketing and sales efforts

 ### **Key Focus Areas**:

     - Setting up and configuring the infrastructure for the data storage and retrieval systems
     - Ensuring the security and stability of the network and data storage systems
     - Implementing and testing the data delivery system

 ### **10 Steps to Achieve Milestones and Goals**:

     1. Set up the infrastructure for the data storage and retrieval system
     2. Configure the data storage and retrieval system
     3. Implement security measures for the data storage and retrieval system